aholtsberg/Molysynth/README.md

 expected place.
 If you don't, then download and enjoy anyway.
 Did I mention that it has _no_ dependencies?

+   * In the top level library we have the file `molysynth.cpp` as usual.
+But this is just a thin wrapper and for off-line development this is not needed.
+For off-line development we use the libraries __src__, __dev__ and __dat__.
-   * The __src__ library contains the source code in the `molysynth.cpp` file as usual for someone that comes from Daisy Seed development.
-Yes, I checked in .vscode too.
+   * The __src__ library contains the real source code in `molysynth.c` with no dependencies at all on Daisy Seed.
    * The __dev__ library contains code for working off-line with WAV files.
      It also contains a Jupyter Notebook containing Julia code.
      That serves as a starting point if you are litterate in Julia and want to analyze WAV data that goes into or comes out of Molysynth.
 Copy the file before using it because you do _not_ want to check in a ton of data, so do _not_ track your own notebook with git as I did.
-     A Jupyter Notebook may contain
-     _tons_ of irrelevant data after running it.
-If you use Python then maybe that notebook can simply be an inspiration or maybe you have your way of looking at WAV files.
+     If you use Python then maybe
+     that notebook can simply be an inspiration or maybe you have your own way of looking at WAV files.
    * The __dat__ library contains a WAV file to get you started.
 I use Garage Band to record my own WAV files to experiment with.

-Anyway, just download this to your machine and go into __dev__ and do ´make test´ and listen and enjoy.
+Anyway, just download this to your machine and go into __dev__ and do `make test` and listen and enjoy.